pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Get a single CIMInstance.

-      Gets the instance defined by INSTANCENAME.
+      Gets the instance defined by INSTANCENAME where INSTANCENAME  must resolve to the instance name of the desired instance.
+This may be supplied directly as an untyped wbem_uri formatted string or through the --interactive option.
+The wbemuri may contain the namespace or the namespace can be supplied with the --namespace option.
+If no namespace is supplied, the connection default namespace is used.
+Any host name in the wbem_uri is ignored.

-      This may be executed interactively by providing only a classname and the interactive option (-i).
+      This method may be executed interactively by providing only a classname and the interactive option (-i).

     Options:
       -l, --localonly                 Show only local properties of the returned